 '''

 admin@sentinel()> feature:install sentinel-core

-admin@sentinel> opennms:health-check
+admin@sentinel> health:check

 Verifying the health of the container

 Verifying installed bundles [Success]

 Connecting to OpenNMS ReST API [Success]

 => Everything is awesome

 admin@sentinel()>

 '''

-The opennms:health-check command is a newer and more flexibel version of the original minion:ping command.
+The health:check command is a newer and more flexibel version of the original minion:ping command.
 Therefore on Sentinel there is no equivalent such as sentinel:ping.